apache/mesos/docs/Mesos-developers-guide.md

 **This page is up to date as of 2011, Nov 23**

 ## How to contribute code
-1. Check out the code from the Apache repository either via Git or SVN, get it to build on your machine (instructions on at the wiki [[Home]], we don't currently support building on Windows)
+1. Check out the code from the Apache repository either via Git or SVN, get it to build on your machine (instructions on at the wiki [Home](Home.md), we don't currently support building on Windows)
     2. If you encounter a bug while building, report it (see below for instructions)
     2. Right now, all active development happens against "trunk" (we aren't yet, as of 2011/11/23, using SVN branches or tags).